 Refugees wish more focus on Syria, less on closing US doors

-Syrian refugee Ahmad Alabood answers a question during an interview in Kansas City, Mo., Friday, Jan.
+Alabood told The Associated Press through an interpreter that he, his wife and five children have been treated war... .
+Syrian refugee Ahmad Alabood, right, and interpreter Fariz Turkmani, left, talk during an interview at Della Lamb Community Services in Kansas City, Mo., Friday, Jan.
 27, 2017.
-Alabood told The Associated Press through an interpreter that he, his wife and five children have been treated warmly since they arrived in Missouri last year.

 Comments